Food for Special Medical Purposes (FSMP)

 Japan Consumer Affairs Agency Grants Labelling Permission For Three Foods For Special Dietary Uses

-Japan's Consumer Affairs Agency has authorized specific labeling for three new products under the Foods for Special Dietary Uses (FSDU) category as of January 2026.
-This underscores the requirement for individual product approvals to market specialized nutritional claims, reflecting Japan's rigorous oversight of health-related food labeling.
+Japan's Consumer Affairs Agency has granted mandatory labeling permissions for three new products under the Foods for Special Dietary Uses category.
+This action reinforces the strict pre-market approval regime for specialized nutritional claims, requiring manufacturers to secure individual authorizations before targeting specific demographic or medical groups.

 Germany Publishes Recall Notice For BEBA And ALFAMINO Infant Formula Over Cereulide Toxin Risk

-Germany has issued a nationwide recall for specific infant formula batches following the detection of cereulide toxin risks.
-This enforcement action underscores the critical need for stringent microbial toxin screening and supplier oversight in the highly regulated infant nutrition sector.
+German authorities have initiated a nationwide recall of specific infant formula batches due to potential cereulide toxin contamination.
+This enforcement action highlights the critical importance of microbial toxin screening and supplier oversight for maintaining market access in the highly regulated nutrition sector.

 Germany (BVL) Modernises Online Notification Procedures For Food Supplements And Foods For Specific Consumer Groups